ibm-cloud-docs/containers/cs_ingress_about.md

 # About Ingress
 {: #ingress-about}

-Ingress is a Kubernetes service that balances network traffic workloads in your cluster by forwarding public or private requests to your apps.
+Ingress is a Kubernetes service discovery method that balances network traffic workloads in your cluster by forwarding public or private requests to your apps.
 You can use Ingress to expose multiple app services to the public or to a private network by using a unique public or private route.
 {: shortdesc}

 The Ingress application load balancer (ALB) is a layer 7 load balancer which implements the NGINX Ingress controller.
 A layer 4 `LoadBalancer` service exposes the ALB so that the ALB can receive external requests that come into your cluster.
 The ALB then routes requests to app pods in your cluster based on distinguishing layer 7 protocol characteristics, such as headers.